Ashish7129/Hybris/README.md

 ```sh
 ant extgen
 ```
-Specify the extension template,name of the extension and package name while running this command.
+Specify the extension template,name of the extension and package name while running this command. <br />
 **Extension template** : any of the existing extension templates (eg yempty, yaddon etc)

 ##### Description